Passeriformes / Nectariniidae / Aethopyga

 Culture

-This species holds special significance as the unofficial national bird of Singapore, having been designated as such by the Nature Society Singapore.
+Unofficial national bird of Singapore, as declared by the Nature Society Singapore.

 Source: Wikipedia · CC BY-SA 3.0